 Stories have changed depending on the family and location of the tale.
 This mountain monster is depicted to be as big as a blue whale yet manages to use woodland to camouflage itself.
 The colour is usually described as either brown or grey, but contrasting statements describe the monster as being either filled with scraggy, brush-like growths and a flat rock-like creature.

-The monster waits for tourists, lifts the tail to loosen the hold on the mountain and will descent rapidly down the slope to eat its prey.
-Its thought this story was passed down through generation to ward people off visiting the slope or to be careful whilst trekking around the mountain range.
+The monster waits for tourists, lifts the tail to loosen the hold on the mountain and will descend rapidly down the slope to eat its prey.
+It’s thought this story was passed down through generations to ward people off visiting the slope or to be careful while trekking around the mountain range.
 Not a single living person has ever seen the monster, but many have heard about it.

 The Appalachian Werewolf

-The Dwayyo or the Werewolf of Appalachia, is a beast witnessed by hunters, campers and park rangers in West Middletown, who have all reported a piercing howl echoing through the night.
-It first appeared in press in 1965, who described bear like creature who stands on its high legs and howls like an angry wolf.
+The Dwayyo or the Werewolf of Appalachia is a beast reported by hunters, campers and park rangers around Frederick County, Maryland, including the Middletown area, who have all reported a piercing howl echoing through the night.
+It first appeared in the press in 1965, when reports described a bear-like creature that stood on its hind legs and howled like an angry wolf.

 The newspaper also reported other sightings after the anonymous initial report.
 Local and state police investigated the claims but saw no evidence of the story being real.
-Several University of Maryland students have investigated the origin of this mysterious monster and have traced its ancestry back to the Dway.
-This animal lived on the left bank of the upper Amazon River and the Yo.
+In Maryland folklore, the Dwayyo is often described as a wolf-like or dog-like creature, and some versions connect it to the Snallygaster legends.

 Hogzilla